AWDaM/Edgyne/README.md

 ### Invididual tasks

-The engine has been created by us both, and the tasks below show the focuses of each member, even though the tasks are not exclusive of each member
+The engine has been created by us both, and the tasks below show the focuses of each member, even though the tasks are not done individually

 Jaume Surís: